-- Possession of a Controlled Substance having on one's person, or knowingly being in the presence of, any controlled or illicit substances.
+- Possession of a Controlled Substance having on one's person or otherwise in their possession (including without limitation one's campus residence), or knowingly being in the presence of, any controlled or illicit substances.
 Additionally, no one shall possess any prescription medication that is not specifically prescribed to him/her. - Use of a Controlled Substance taking or consuming a controlled or illicit substance.
-Methods of use include, but are not limited to, smoking, injecting, snorting, inhaling, ingesting, etc. - Distribution of a Controlled Substance providing controlled or illicit substances to others.
+Methods of use include, but are not limited to, smoking, injecting, snorting, inhaling, ingesting, vaping, etc. - Distribution of a Controlled Substance providing controlled or illicit substances to others.
 This includes selling and/or giving a substance to someone else.
-Giving or selling to someone else medication prescribed to you is strictly prohibited.
-Additionally, aiding someone else in the distribution of controlled or illicit substances is strictly prohibited.

-Possession of Drug Paraphernalia - having on one's person and/or knowingly being in the presence of any device or materials utilized for the consumption and/or distribution of controlled or illicit substances.
+Giving or selling to someone else medication prescribed to you or anyone else other than the recipient is strictly prohibited.
+Additionally, aiding someone else in the distribution of controlled or illicit substances is strictly prohibited. - Possession of Drug Paraphernalia having on one's person and/or knowingly being in the presence of any device or materials utilized for the consumption and/or distribution of controlled or illicit substances.
 These include, but are not limited to, oil pens, grinders, bowls, bongs, hookahs, scales, needles, Dab Rigs, etc.